G. Olga Soy

 Eye Movement Desensitisation and Reprocessing (EMDR), Levels 1 & 2

-I graduated from BSc (Hons) Psychology.
+I graduated with BSc (Hons) in Psychology.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.

 The UK Council for Psychotherapy (UKCP) is a leading professional body for the education, training and regulation of psychotherapists and psychotherapeutic counsellors.
 Its register is accredited by the government's Professional Standards Authority.